MicrosoftDocs/fabric-docs/docs/data-engineering/migrate-synapse-spark-job-definition.md

 * Validate the existence of the referenced files, dependencies, and resources.
 * Linked services, data source connections and mount points.

+Learn more about how to [create an Apache Spark job definition](create-spark-job-definition.md) in Fabric.

 ## Option 2: Use the Fabric API

 Follow these key steps for migration:
 * Prerequisites.
-* Step 1: Export SJD from Synapse to OneLake (json).
+* Step 1: Export SJD from Azure Synapse to OneLake (json).
 * Step 2: Import SJD automatically into Fabric using the Fabric API.

 ### Prerequisites